e-n-f/gpx-layer/README.md

 Be sure to include the trailing comma after the closing brace.
 It's easy to leave off by accident.

-You can then open up iD in a web browser and turn your new layer on in the Layers popup at the right:
+You can then open up your modified copy of iD (http://localhost/tracing/iD or wherever you put it instead) in a web browser and turn your new layer on in the Layers popup at the right:

 <a href="http://www.flickr.com/photos/walkingsf/9807568194"><img src="http://farm4.staticflickr.com/3684/9807568194_ea603fb247_o.png"></a>